Mico27/gbs-DynamicActorPlugin/README.md

 platforms, and unused components to reclaim space.
 Choosing the *static* or *velocity* parenting mode instead of *delta* also drops the per-actor position snapshot (84 B, or 126 B with the Z axis).

+**ROM:** all of the plugin's code lives in banked ROM apart from the bank 0 figure below, and scales with which components are enabled — see [Engine Settings](#engine-settings).

+**SRAM:** not used.
+Save slots and cartridge requirements are unaffected.

 ---